|Alma Mater:||Fordham '92|

-Jean Prioleau enters his fifth year as the associate head coach with the University of Colorado men's basketball staff bringing a wealth of expertise on and off the court.
+Jean Prioleau enters his sixth year as the associate head coach with the University of Colorado men's basketball staff bringing a wealth of expertise on and off the court.

 “Jean is ready to be a head coach, deserves to be a head coach,” CU head coach Tad Boyle said.
 “He is multiple-faceted in terms of his recruiting and coaching ability, relationship with the players, and his professionalism.
 Jean does a tremendous job and has for many years, not just CU’s staff, but any staff he’s been on.”

 Since day one of his arrival on the Boulder campus, Prioleau has helped bring Colorado Basketball to the forefront as one of the elite programs in the Pac-12 Conference, as well as the national stage.

 During Prioleau’s tenure in Boulder, the Buffaloes’ have accumulated 108 victories, the most wins in any five-year span of the program (114 years).
 In addition, five-straight seasons of post-season play (2010-15) and three-straight NCAA Tournament berths (2011-14), are also school-firsts.

 Prioleau has helped build the Coors Events Center into a dominant home court advantage, making the Buffs’ one of the most feared arenas to play in with a five-year mark of 74-14 (.841).
 The 74 wins are a program-best over any five-year period with an average of 15 home wins per season.

 The groundwork of the program’s success was built during the first two years where Prioleau assisted with back-to-back 24-win campaigns of 2010-11 and 2011-12.
 The 24 victories continue to be a school record for victories in a single-season.
 The 24 wins in his first season were part of CU’s run to the NIT semifinals at Madison Square Garden in New York City, the school’s last year in the Big 12 Conference.